 Table of Contents

-When buying a Switch, you don't need to worry about the region of the console, the region of the cartridge, or whether it has Russian (or even English) language support.
-You can safely buy, for example, a Chinese console and a European cartridge – everything will work together.
-But not so long ago, this was not the case.
+When you buy a Switch, you don’t have to think about which region the console is from, which region the cartridge is from (with rare exceptions), or whether the system has Russian — or at least English.
+You can safely buy, for example, a Chinese console and a European cartridge, and everything will work together.

-In the fourth generation of Nintendo consoles, there were 3 devices:
+In the fourth generation of Nintendo handhelds, there were 3 devices:

 Game Boy;